George Jackson (Brookside): "Free George Jackson" Campaign

 The campaign was not welcomed everywhere.
 Brookside producers wanted to use the "Free George Jackson" song in the opening credits.
 The British broadcast regulatory body, Independent Broadcasting Authority refused the production's plans to use the song because it had been sold as a commercial single for £1.25.
 They were also annoyed that permission was not sought in advance.
 The British mail company, Post Office also had a grievance with the soap opera because of the volume of mail orders of the record.
 They would only handle the burden if Brookside set up a special box number.

 When George was sent to prison, Howells left the series.
 He was upset with the storyline and campaign because he thought it could affect his acting career.
 He believed people would think he himself was in trouble with the police.
 Howells was also annoyed that his face was being displayed on posters nationwide without his consent.
 Howells decided to complain to the British trade union for the performing arts and entertainment industries, Equity.
 They too disliked the storyline and campaign and tried to threaten its existence by contacting lawyers.
 Kerr confirmed that as of 5 January 1985, Equity had not managed to harm the campaign.
-A report published in The Stage claimed that Equity could take an court injunction out against Mersey Television.
+A report published in The Stage claimed that Equity could take a court injunction out against Mersey Television.
 After the controversy, Mersey Television scrapped the original posters.
 They distributed posters with an updated image of George, with his back turned to the camera and his face not displayed.
 The new image was created using a body double posing as George.
 A Brookside publicist claimed the change was to reflect George turning his back on the fictional campaign.
 In the storyline, Marie discovers George has been involved in trouble prison, jeopardising his future.
 The publicist claimed the change was nothing to do with Equity's legal action.
 The posters with the double had been created at the same time as the more controversial design.
 A portion of these posters were accidentally distributed at the same time, confirming Brookside's claim they were not changing tactics to appease Equity.
 Producers also stated they acted under Equity guidelines by not paying or informing Howells about his image being used.
 An anonymous cast member told reporters from The Sunday People that Howells had argued with producers over the matter and other cast feared they could receive the same treatment as Howells.